Nemitha-prs/Health-Assistance/logo_setup.md

-#logo setuo
+#logo setup

-Download the logo image.
+1.Download the logo image.
 Save it to your computer.

-change the LOGO_PATH of the main coding
+2.change the LOGO_PATH of the main coding